amgarton47/CS62data-structures/tools/README.md

     every subdirectory (of the current working directory) as a submission.

+## compile_and_run.sh

+    usage: compile_and_run.sh [submission directory ...]

+    For assignments that do not actually have an auto_grader
+       1. Attempt to verify that each specified directory contains sources for the package in the test suite.
+       3. compile the sources
+       4. if a main class is found, run that class
+       5. capture output in a file called OUTPUT in the submission directory

 ## merge_scores.py

     usage: python merge_scores.py [-t suite-description] [-f] [raw-JUnit-output-file ...]